Vintage computer that helped launch the Apple empire is being sold at auction

 The auction also includes Apple company check No. 2 signed by Jobs and Wozniak and dated March 19, 1976.

-The check for $116.97 was made out to Ramlor, Inc., a circuit board maker, and experts think it was likely linked to the production of the first Apple-1 computers, RR Auction said.
-The check was expected to sell for $50,000 but early bidding has already surpassed that.
+The check for $116.97 was made out to Ramlor Inc., a circuit board maker, and experts think it was likely linked to the production of the first Apple-1 computers, RR Auction said.
+The check was expected to sell for $50,000, but early bidding has already surpassed that total.